malcolmsparks/plugboard/README.markdown

 mature.
 Fortunately, much of the simplicity of leiningen can be acheived by using Maven in a certain way).

 First, run mvn 'mvn dependency:copy-dependencies' to pull in all the required dependencies.
+(This is done in preference to using clojure:run.
+At the time of writing, clojure:run doesn't work particularly well.
+Firstly, it doesn't work unless mvn package has already been called.
+Secondly, it runs off Clojure source files that have been copied into the target/ directory, which means often you thinking you're making a change to a source file and you're not).

 console> mvn dependency:copy-dependencies